tedcahall/eventlist/README.md

 # eventlist
-A service to manage and display your list of events
+A service to manage and display your list of events.
+BUild your list of events once, display it across multiple websites and services.

 ## Event List Main Features
 - FREE Web based list of events